 - Purchase the complete Expat Arrivals Hungary Guide (PDF)

-The job market in Hungary
+Job market in Hungary

 Although Hungary's unemployment rate spiked after the global economic crisis, the country's economy has recovered well and the unemployment rate has not only stabilised but is steadily decreasing.
-It currently stands at 5 percent, having dropped by nearly 2 percent in the past year alone.

 As the largest electronics producer in Central and Eastern Europe, Hungary has plenty to offer for expats in electronics manufacturing and research in particular.
 Other strong sectors in the country's economy include mining, technology, telecommunications and IT.
 There are also opportunities for young and inexperienced expats as English teachers.